RBGOLab/AFM-exosome-thresholding-tool/readme.md

 4. **Median Filter (optional) and Threshold**
-Pressing the filter button will apply an Otsu threshold to the height channel.
+Pressing the 'Auto Threshold' button will apply an Otsu threshold to the height channel.
 The filtered image will appear in the 'Height Processed' plot window.
-If the thresholded image is noisy, pressing the filter button will apply a median filter to the image which will help remove noise.
+If the thresholded image is noisy, pressing the 'Filter' button will apply a median filter to the image which will help remove noise.
 The median filter can be applied multiple times.
+Pressing the 'Reset' button will remove all thresholding.
+If the auto-filter is unsucessful, a threshold level can be defined manually using the 'Manual Threshold' slider.
-The 'Height Processed' window will update.
+After applying thresholding and filtering the 'Height Processed' window will update.
 ![Threshold screen](/images/threshold.PNG)